 Mindvalley: Could you describe the fundamental principle that drives you every day?

 Robin Sharma: The first is OAD, obsessive attention to detail.
-The majority doesn’t sweat the details because they don’t think they’re important.
+The majority don’t sweat the details because they don’t think they’re important.
 But if you look at every great athlete, how they set up their days and their performances, if you look at Cirque Du Soleil, if you look at Ferrari, if you look at Apple under Steve Jobs, what made greatness was a monomaniacal focus on getting the tiny details right.

 Number three, ridiculous levels of focus.
 I’ve pretty much automated most of my lifestyle so I protect my bandwidth for just a few priorities I build my life around.

-Then another core value is, fitness is the game-changer.
+Then another core value is that fitness is the game-changer.
 People say, “When I’m successful I’ll spend more time on my health.”
 Well, if you’re dead you can’t change the world.
-Dead leaders don’t have high impact, right?
+Dead leaders don’t have a high impact, right?
 To make the point dramatically.
 So energy is more valuable than intelligence.
 You can have a great strategy and a great project, great opportunities, but if you can’t execute because you don’t have any energy, you can’t get anything done.